East Brazilian chachalaca: Taxonomy and systematics

 The East Brazilian chachalaca was considered a subspecies of the speckled chachalaca (Ortalis guttata).
 It has also been treated as conspecific with little chachalaca (O. motmot) and buff-browed chachalaca (O. superciliaris).
 It is monotypic.

 Description

 The East Brazilian chachalaca is about 50 cm long.
 It has a dull rufous crown and nape, brown upperparts, and a reddish rump.
 Its gular patch is red.
 The lower throat and breast are dark brownish with whitish (female) or buffy (male) spots; the rest of the underparts are white except for the ochre vent.
 Its dark brown eye is surrounded by bare slate blue skin.

 Distribution and habitat

-The East Brazilian chachalaca is found in a fairly narrow strip of far eastern Brazil, from Rio Grande do Norte south into Espirito Santo and Minas Gerais.
+The East Brazilian chachalaca is found in a fairly narrow strip of far eastern Brazil, from Rio Grande do Norte south into Espírito Santo and Minas Gerais.
 Its primary habitat is the Atlantic Forest but also includes secondary forest, caatinga, and restinga landscapes.